 What We Do

-Nevada Wing was chartered in December 1941 and contributed to the nation through search and rescue and military support roles during the Second World War.
-Since then, Nevada Wing has provided search and rescue capabilities throughout the nation’s seventh largest state.
+Nevada Wing was chartered on 18 December 1941 and contributed to the nation through search and rescue and military support roles during the Second World War.
+Since then, Nevada Wing has provided search and rescue (SAR) capabilities throughout the nation’s seventh largest state.
 It took the lead in the nation’s largest SAR event, the 2007 Steve Fossett Search.

 Today, the Nevada Wing continues to focus on Civil Air Patrol’s three mission programs — emergency services, cadet programs and aerospace education — and has begun to emphasize those missions’ interrelated nature.
 Training includes not only skills for all members but also STEM, primary flight training opportunities, and leadership for cadets.

 Covering 110,567 square miles, Nevada Wing's members selflessly devote their time, energy and expertise toward the well-being of our communities, while also promoting aviation and related fields through aerospace education and helping shape future leaders through CAP’s cadet program.